Little change to 3rd Congressional District boundaries

 People are also reading…

-Nearby La Valle, Woodland, Ironton and Lime Ridge in Sauk County were also removed from the 2nd District and lumped into the 3rd.
+Nearby La Valle, Woodland, Ironton and Lime Ridge in Sauk County were also removed from the 2nd District and plopped into the 3rd.

 Even though the retiring Democrat Ron Kind has held the 3rd for a quarter-century, the district is trending rightward as his party continues to fade in rural areas.
 President Donald Trump won the 3rd in 2020, making it one of just a few districts in the country that split its votes for president and Congress.
 And Kind faced his toughest challenge in years, squeaking past the well-funded Republican Derrick Van Orden by less than 3 percentage points and about 10,000 votes.